-In many established practices that three plus years goes by rather quickly and you are losing about 30 percent of potential reimbursement for the visit.
+In many established practices that three plus years goes by rather quickly and you are losing about 30 percent of potential reimbursement for the visit by not coding the encounter as new.
+I see this all the time when auditing.

-For example, if you had been renewing glaucoma medication in patient confined to a skilled nursing facility but not actually had examined the patient, then if that patient is seen in the office it would be a new patient.
+For example, if you had been renewing glaucoma medication in patient confined to a skilled nursing facility but not actually had examined the patient in a face-to-face encounter for three years, then if that patient, if seen in the office, it would be a new patient.